CarsonScott/Evolutionary-Logic-Learning/README.md

     output = function(memory)

 The expression given above is equivalent to the following: *if a and b are true, then c and d are true.* When the functional form of an implication gets called, it tests both the premise as well as the conclusion against a set of observations, allowing us not just to see whether a given implication is applicable, but also whether the following conclusion is reliable, i.e. tends to hold true over many observations.
+In this case our premise is true and our conclusion reliable, and therefore yields a truth value of 1.